 Not sure how all of the above performs when implemented?
 Let the numbers talk.
 And by the way, you significantly reduce making mistakes you’d otherwise make using manual labor.
 Monitoring is still necessary though.

 Building an e-commerce store (in fact, any business) is a culmination of multiple small decisions.
 Make those decisions fast and push forward.
 This approach helped clothing store Alkaram Studio to boost their revenue significantly in only 24 days.

-Alkaram Studio discovered that a significant number of their store’s visitors return multiple times before buying.
+Alkaram Studio discovered that a significant number of their store’s visitors return multiple times before actually buying an item.
 They decided that these group of visitors were the opportunity to help increase their sales.

-There are many touch points your customers will have to your business.
+There are many touch points your customers will have when engaging with your business.
 Optimize these touchpoints to personalize emails as much as possible.
-Automate the whole email marketing process and improve your sales without wasting time and resources.
-You don’t need to be a marketing expert to send automated email sequences.
+Automate the whole email marketing process to improve your sales without wasting time and resources.
+You don’t need to be a marketing expert to send out automated email sequences.
 Just create a template that includes relevant information, useful links and professional formatting.
-This way you will avoid making the above mentioned major email marketing mistakes, and you should be fine.
+This way you will avoid making the above mentioned major email marketing mistakes.